On Overtourism, for Locals and Travellers

 I completely get where you’re coming from.
 I’m from Washington, DC – one of the most gentrified cities in the U.S. Let me tell you about it.
 When I was growing up, DC was a less popular city due to its crime.
 It was a quaint-ish city with a lot to do and a lot of local restaurants, and there were old buildings everywhere and the people were really friendly.
 I lived in the ‘burbs due to the crime and we’d go into the city all the time and I considered it my home, as a lot of people in the ‘burbs did.

 Then the economy crashed, and a lot of jobs left were in the District of Columbia.
 A lot of people started moving into the city from other places, which meant a lot of buildings being torn down and being built up.
-The landscape of the city is completely changes.
+The landscape of the city is completely changed.
 Prices rose to the point that we couldn’t afford a house in the city any longer, if we wanted that option.
 Moreover, prices rose to the point that people already living there had to leave the city and find new houses.
-It’s so bad that an average studio rents for $1500/month and jobs with bachelor’s degrees can often make $10-12/hour or somewhere in the $30k salary range.
+It’s so bad that an average studio rents for $1500/month and jobs with bachelor’s degrees can often make $10-12/hour or somewhere in the $30-50k salary range.
 That doesn’t add up, but a lot of people coming to the city have a money supply at home, so they make ends meet OK.
+It truly has been catering to the rich.

 The people aren’t really friendly anymore.
 The natives who live here are always mad about the gentrification, which often runs parallel with race and economic status.
 The expats are excited about the changes in the city, but I feel like if they wanted it to be like home in New York or Boston, why don’t they just stay in New York or Boston?
 It wasn’t tourists but expats, and for years it made me furious that my beloved home was undergoing such drastic changes.
 Does this sound like what you’re going through?
 I totally understand where you’re coming from.

 But here’s the thing: it’s not worth being so angry about it.
 I’ve spent hours and a good bit of sass about the DC gentrification crisis and in the end, it has done nothing to stop gentrification and has only wasted hours of my time, energy and emotions.
+It is so similar to how people feel about increased tourism in their hometowns.
 In the end, it really is a sad reality of capitalism and the money-power game.
 However, by projecting such negative emotions, I am only making myself a victim.
-It may not be the easiest pill to swallow, but you’re making yourself a victim, too.
+In combat against thousands of wealthy people, I will always lose.
+It may not be the easiest pill to swallow, but if you succumb to such negativity, you’re making yourself a victim, too.

-Also, think about it.
-First thing: let’s say the tourism industry decreases in a popular city by 50%.
-The city’s just going to pour more money and effort into getting those tourists and their money back.
-Second thing: the people who would heed your “tourists go home” advice would be the ones most sympathetic to what you have to say.
+Also, let’s get read.
+The people who would heed your “tourists go home” advice would be the ones most sympathetic to what you have to say.
 They will leave.
 The ones who do not care about what you have to say will stay.
 When caring tourists leave and the selfish ones stay, did you really win your cause?

 However, you can do something about it.
 Not graffiti (which ruins architecture anyway…?), not telling tourists to die, nothing violent.
 You can talk to your government officials about what they can do to help combat the effects of overtourism.
 Some ideas include: